 - Other notable places to consider and check out: EcoLodge Kasaguadua, Coffee Tree Boutique Hostel, Finca Hotel Rancho San Antonio, Montana Guesthouse, Ecoresort Gran Azul, Terrazas de Salento, El Ranch De Salento.

 Salento is a lush green paradise, so naturally it rains a lot.
 We got shockingly lucky and it only rained once for a few minutes at the Cocora Valley, but it’s quite common.
 So consider bringing these items (all images are clickable and link to the product on Amazon):

 - Lightweight rain jacket – something that stuffs well in your suitcase, nothing big and bulky.
-We brought these Houdini jackets by Patagonia mainly because they weigh practically nothing and take up like a couple inches of space.

 - Hiking shoes or sandals – ones that you don’t mind getting muddy or you can rinse off and dry quick.
 I love a lightweight Teva personally, and Keen makes a closed toe one that’s probably safer for hiking, but Chris likes lightweight tennis shoes that he can get wet.